GeauxWeisbeck4/andrewweisbeck.tech-V1.0.0/andrewweisbeck.tech/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
+- Whatever technology is called for in the project:
+  - Frontend, backend, middleware, etc. can be found in the tutorial
+  - List of all Featured tech below as well!

 ## Generate a new site